f4grx/sys11/README.md

 At some point it may be more interesting to build a Z80 system, to benefit from more RAM, and also more registers, even if the Z80 requires more cycles to execute every instruction.

+Other CPUs are also interesting to increase the potential for collapse recovery:
+ARM and MSP430 are such interesting targets, even the x86.